patrickjuchli/basic-ftp/README.md

 client.trackProgress()
 ```

-For each transfer, the callback function will receive the filename, transfer type (upload/download) and number of bytes transferred so far.
+For each transfer, the callback function will receive the filename, transfer type (upload/download) and number of bytes transferred.
 The function will be called at a regular interval during a transfer.

 There is also a counter for all bytes transferred since the last time `trackProgress` was called.
 This is useful when downloading a directory with multiple files where you want to show the total bytes downloaded so far.